 Following a successful five-year partnership with Picturehouse, we’ve returned to an independent cinema operation.
 We’re working with INDY Cinema Group to bring you a diverse and exciting programme on your favourite screens, and we’re offering a great new membership scheme too.

 Along with our new name, we’ve launched a brand-new membership scheme.
-Read more about membership, including FAQs for existing members.
+Read more about membership, including FAQ for existing members.

 We have three screens: Pictureville and IMAX on Level 0, and Cubby Broccoli Cinema on Level 1.
 They show everything from the latest 3D blockbusters and family favourites to arthouse film and cult classics—see what’s on.